ScheerMT/hca-design-system-guide/README.md

 # hca-design-system-guide
 HCA Design System Guidelines Site

-This site should serve as the "map" of HCA Design System.
+This site serves as the "map" of HCA Design System.
 It is the source of truth that you can count on to point you in the right direction in the world of HCA Design System.

 ## Dependencies
 1. Node.js & NPM
 2. Yarn
+3. Globally installed Grunt

 ## Project Setup
-This project is built with the HCA's Liftoff Yeoman generator.

 1. Clone this repository
 2. `yarn`